 WordPress is great for SEO right out of the box.
 That’s one reason people love it!
 However, just like with any platform, there are, of course, things you will want to do to help your site rank better.

 - Choose a recommended SEO plugin.

 - Create a sitemap file and submit it to Google and Bing.

-- Double check your robots.txt file.
+- Double-check your robots.txt file.

 - Go through and improve your onsite SEO.

-Migrating from Wix to WordPress can be rather a complicated process, but it’s definitely worth it as you’ll have much more control of your data and be able to extend your site however you want.
+Migrating from Wix to WordPress can be rather a complicated process, but it’s worth it as you’ll have much more control of your data and be able to extend your site however you want.

 Have you recently migrated from Wix to WordPress?
 We would love to hear your thoughts and opinions below.